Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 ```

 But we've also realised that it would be helpful if we could store the duration of each song in this table instead.
-We will measure the duration in seconds and will store this as an integer.
+We measure the duration in seconds so we will store this as an integer.

 This is how we add another column to our table:

 ```sql